Premises licence - new applications

 If a premises licence, which includes retail sale of alcohol, has been issued, then there will be mandatory conditions which the licence holder must adhere to.

-Failure to comply with any conditions attached to a premises licence may result in a fine of up to £20,000 and/or six months imprisonment.
+Failure to comply with any conditions attached to a premises licence may result in an unlimited fine and/or six months imprisonment.